 This mixed-use masterplan in central London will create nine new buildings of housing, office, cultural, retail and leisure space, all positioned around a landscaped public realm.
 Following our work on the neighbouring 240 Blackfriars and South Bank Tower, we are working with PLP Architecture and Make Architects on two residential towers and an office block.
 Adamson Associate Architects has been appointed as the delivery architect for the west basement and Building 2.

 Two residential towers and an office block for new masterplan on London’s South Bank

-The site is currently home to Sampson House and Ludgate House.
+The site was previously home to Sampson House and Ludgate House.
 The former is a 9-storey block for Lloyds Bank and the latter is an 11-storey headquarters.
 These will be demolished as part of the redevelopment, and thus existing basements and retaining walls have been considered in the design.

 There are also other ground constraints to consider including Network Rail assets and the close proximity to Blackfriars station, with the railway lines running through the site.
 This brings a host of design and construction complexities that require a holistic approach to the whole masterplan for the area.
 Also of consideration is the close proximity to the River Thames; in particular, the existing river wall needs to be understood early in the design process.